nerdlabs001/SSF-Lab/README.md

 What is SolarCoin?
 ----------------

-SolarCoin [SLR] is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+SolarCoin [SSF] is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.

 - 140 Character Transaction Messaging
 - 100 coins per block initial rewards, halving every 525,600 (once a year) blocks.